 How are COVID-19 treatments helping?

 Dozens of treatments—which would not prevent someone from being infected with COVID-19 but could help reduce the severity and duration of illness—have been developed or repurposed.
 Among them is the antiviral drug remdesivir, which was developed by U.S.-based Gilead Sciences and approved by the FDA.
 An NIH-sponsored trial of remdesivir that involved dozens of sites in the United States, Europe, and Asia showed faster rates of recovery from the virus.
 Some health experts are also optimistic about the use of dexamethasone, a common steroid, which was found to reduce the risk of death in severely ill COVID-19 patients in the UK.
 The FDA has authorized emergency use of convalescent plasma, or blood plasma of previously infected people who have created COVID-19 antibodies.
-Though plasma donations have already been used in tens of thousands of patients, there have not been large, robust studies to determine the treatment’s effectiveness.
+Though plasma donations have already been used in tens of thousands of patients, research is ongoing to determine the treatment’s effectiveness.

 Can vaccines end the pandemic?

-Even with several vaccines approved for emergency use, there remains the tremendous challenge of making enough of them for the world’s population.
+Even with about a dozen vaccines approved for emergency use, there remains the tremendous challenge of making enough of them for the world’s population.
 Though multilateral initiatives such as COVAX and individual governments are investing billions of dollars to expand production plants, current global manufacturing capabilities are far below what’s needed—only about a dozen countries have the capacity to produce COVID-19 vaccines.

 This task has not only motivated countries to scale up production, but also pitted them against one another amid a limited vaccine supply.
 Wealthy countries including Australia, Canada, and the United States have struck deals with manufacturers to provide their countries with more than enough doses for their populations, leaving lower-income countries unable to immunize but a small proportion of their citizens in the coming months.
 Brazil, China, and India all have large vaccine industries, which allows them to reserve some of their vaccine supplies for their own residents.